laanwj/k210-sdk-stuff/doc/memory_map.md

 whether to decrypt flash before boot, and so on.

-There is also a 128 kbit one-time programmable memory that can be read (and written) through this interface, and it can be prompted to provide a AES key to the AES peripheral without exposing it to softare.
+There is also a 128 kbit one-time programmable memory that can be read (and written) through this interface, and it can be prompted to provide a AES128 key to the AES peripheral without exposing it to software.

 PLIC
 ----